SenseNet/docs.sensenet.com/content/concepts/content-management/02-content-models.md

 metaDescription: "sensenet Content Model and Schema"
 ---

 sensenet organizes content into content repositories, that allows you to group all the related content for a project together.
-Since everything is a content is sensenet this repository includes documents, workspaces, users, settings, workspaces and many more.
+Since everything is a content is sensenet this repository includes documents, workspaces, users, settings, and many more.
+The content repository contains many different types of content.
+A content type is a special content in the content repository that defines the structure and functions of contents.
+For example a User has a name, e-mail address, etc. - these are the fields of the User content type.

 Each repository has a content model, a schema that represents the content types you create.
 This is project-specific, so it is your own.
 It is important defining the business logic and creating the content types at the beginning of the project.